 Today you will be crossing Passo Gardena – one of the most photogenic mountain passes of the Dolomites.
 For the first half of the day, you will be following path no.2 crossing three saddles: Forcella dei Campei, Forcella Crespeina, and Forcella Cier Danter les Pizes.

 Upon reaching the last saddle you will be graced with a view of the sheer walls and towers of the Sella Group – the destination for today.

 Once you cross Passo Gardena you will continue your journey on path no. 666.
-Majority of this section climbs through a very steep scree slope in Val Setus.
-666 is a very adequate number for this part of AV2, the devil himself must have thought of this scree.
+The majority of this section climbs through a very steep scree slope in Val Setus.
+666 is a very adequate number for this part of AV2, the devil himself must have created it.

 The last 30 minutes consist of cable aided section.
-I would highly recommend using your via ferrata gear on this section.
+I would highly recommend using yours via ferrata gear in this section.
 Beware of hikers coming down.
-This is the exit route for the very popular via ferrata Brigata Tridentina which also ends at rifugio Piscadiu.
+This is the exit route for the very popular via ferrata Brigata Tridentina which also goes to rifugio Piscadiu.